 Outside-the-classroom learning.
 The department’s annual Math Retreat will give you the chance to practice presenting your research to other math students, participate in math competitions and learn from guest speakers.
 It is also a great way to hear about new and ongoing research projects that you may want to join or investigate further.
 Additionally, two intensive data analysis challenges each year give you a chance to showcase your skills against dozens of other university teams.

 Student-faculty research projects.
 The UWEC math department offers countless opportunities for you to learn beyond the classroom, including the chance to conduct groundbreaking mathematical research alongside faculty.
-In fact, over 40% of our math majors partner with faculty on unique projects, learning advanced math topics and solving problems that no one else has solved before.
+Many of our math majors partner with faculty on unique projects, learning advanced math topics and solving problems that no one else has solved before.
 These research projects have led to paid work, published papers and scholarships, and the opportunity to travel to math conferences and share research results with other mathematicians.

 Innovative facilities.
-As a mathematics student, you'll have access to technology-equipped classrooms, collaborative student seminar rooms and computer laboratories filled with programs and specialized software tools, including Python, Matlab and R. These are some of the same programs you'll find in the field, giving you a competitive advantage when applying for jobs.
+As a mathematics student, you'll have access to technology-equipped classrooms, collaborative student seminar rooms, the Blugold Supercomputing Cluster and computer laboratories filled with programs and specialized software tools, including Python, Matlab and R. These are some of the same programs you'll find in the field, giving you a competitive advantage when applying for jobs.

 Volunteer opportunities.
 Each year, staff, faculty and students work together to present the department's Math Meet, a fun math competition for over 300 high school students from Wisconsin and Minnesota.
 Another event, Sonia Kovalevsky Day, allows for a day of engaging math activities and encourages middle-school and high-school girls’ interest in math.
 These events are excellent opportunities to build connections and make a difference.